click2install/moondex/README.md

 This script will install the masternode binaries (executable files) `moondexd` and `moondex-cli` into the common directory `/usr/local/bin`.

-The script involves these responses from you:
+The script involves these steps requiring responses from you:
+1. **New Installation:** If this is detected as the first MDEX masternode on the vps, it will proceed as normal.
+If it detects another MDEX masternode, it will ask you if you wish to proceed or abort.
+1. **IP Address:** The script will identify any available IP addresses on the VPS.
+Select the address you wish to use.
+Do **not** select an address that is already in use by another MDEX masternode.
+Also, at present, MDEX does not support IPv6 addresses.
+1. **Masternode Key:** Either paste a desired masternode key, or press <Enter> to have the script generate one for you.
+It will be reported to you at the end so you can copy it into your records.
-### A. Provide a user name.
+1. **User Name:** Provide a user name.
 This is the user that the masternode will be installed and run under (again, this is NOT the root user).
-### B. Provide a value for the RPCPORT setting (recommended values are provided in the script)
+1. **RPCPORT:** Provide a value for the RPCPORT setting (recommended values are provided in the script)
-###    You can (optionally) monitor the progress of the syncing and status of the MN when prompted.
-When you are done (or just tired of watching), you can press Ctrl+c to return back to the install screen.
+1. **Monitor syncing:** You can (optionally) monitor the progress of the syncing and status of the MN when prompted.
+When you are done syncing (or just tired of watching), you can press Ctrl+c to return back to the installation script screen.
-###    Record the configuration information provided at the end of the installation.
+1. **Record the configuration information:** provided at the end of the installation.

-2. When you are finished this process you will get some information on what has been done as well as some important information you will need for your cold wallet setup.
-3. **Copy/paste the output of this script into a text file (or similar) and keep it safe.**
-4.

 ## 4. Start your Masternode from your local wallet (GUI wallet)
 After completing the above steps on the VPS, return to your local wallet (Windows, etc.)